Nancy Roman: Naval Research Laboratory

 After leaving the University of Chicago, Roman went to the Naval Research Laboratory and entered the radio astronomy program in 1954.
-Radio astronomy was then a very young field in the United States, and NRL had taken an early lead by building the largest accurate radio telescope in 1951, a 50-foot parabolic antenna located on top of one of its research buildings.
+Radio astronomy was then a very young field in the United States, and the NRL had taken an early lead by building the largest accurate radio telescope in 1951, a 50-foot parabolic antenna located on top of one of its research buildings.
 Roman's work at the NRL included radio astronomy, geodesy, and even the propagation of sound underwater.
 She spent three years there, rising to become head of the microwave spectroscopy section of the radio astronomy program.

-One of the few people at NRL in radio astronomy with a classical astronomy background, she was consulted on a wide variety of topics.
-During Roman's time at NRL, she provided astronomy consultation for the Project Vanguard satellite program, although she did not formally work on any of the rocket projects, introducing her to space astronomy.
+One of the few people at the NRL in radio astronomy with a classical astronomy background, she was consulted on a wide variety of topics.
+During Roman's time at the NRL, she provided astronomy consultation for the Project Vanguard satellite program, although she did not formally work on any of the rocket projects, introducing her to space astronomy.
 At the time, she was concerned that the science being done in the rocket projects was not of high quality, though she saw the potential of space astronomy.

 Roman's radio astronomy work included mapping much of the Milky Way galaxy at a frequency of 440 MHz, determining the spectral break in the nonthermal radio emission.
-She also pioneered the use of radio astronomy in geodetic work, including radar ranging to improve our calculation of the distance to the Moon as a wavelength of 10 cm (2.86 GHz).
+She pioneered the use of radio astronomy in geodetic work, including radar ranging to improve our calculation of the distance to the Moon at a wavelength of 10 cm (2.86 GHz).
 Roman presented this at a geodesy conference in 1959 as the best way to determine the mass of the Earth.

-While at NRL, Roman received an invitation to speak on her work with stars in Armenia, then in the Soviet Union, in 1956 for the dedication of the Byurakan Observatory.
-This cemented her international reputation, and as she was the first civilian to visit the country after the start of the Cold War, the visit also raised her visibility in the United States, with invitations to speak about the trip leading to a series of astronomy lectures.
+While at the NRL, Roman received an invitation to speak on her work with stars in Armenia, then in the Soviet Union, in 1956 for the dedication of the Byurakan Observatory.
+This cemented her international reputation, and as she was the first civilian to visit Armenia after the start of the Cold War.
+The visit raised her visibility in the United States, with invitations to speak about the trip leading to a series of astronomy lectures.
 Her reputation was well established, including with people at the newly formed National Aeronautics and Space Administration (NASA).